 Monitoring these factors across all clients is simply not possible for most businesses.
 That’s where Red Flag Alert comes in.

-We act as an early warning system by giving every UK business a financial health rating that predicts insolvency.
+We act as an early warning system by giving every UK business a financial health rating.

 Healthy companies are rated bronze, silver and gold.
 Businesses likely to go insolvent in the next 12 months are rated one, two and three red flags.